Creating Neurodiversity-Affirming Classrooms: Inclusive Strategies to Support Neurodivergent Students

 Epilepsy

-Other neurotypes where the brain diverges from the norm.
+Other neurotypes are where the brain diverges from the norm.

 Kassiane Asasumasu emphasized using "neurodivergent" as an inclusive term for all individuals whose functioning diverges from the norm.

-A neurodiversity-affirming perspective aligns with the social model of disability, viewing brain differences as natural variations in human functioning that enrich society and the classroom.
+For those who do identify as disabled, there is an increased shift toward the social model of disability, which views brain differences as natural variations in human functioning that enrich society and the classroom.

 For a classroom to thrive, it must meet the needs of all students.
 Teachers are encouraged to incorporate various learning techniques to acknowledge these differences and provide every student with opportunities for success.